brgillis/SHE_Validation/doc/prog_psf_res_interp.rst

 this will expand to include more binning methods.

 Each of these results objects lists the result of the test (``PASSED`` or ``FAILED``) and details of it in the SupplementaryInformation element.
-For this test, these details include the Kolmogorov-Smirnov test statistic (either from a one-tailed two-sample test, if a ``ref_star_catalog_product`` is provided, or a two-tailed one-sample test if not), the p-value of this statistic, and the threshold at which this triggers a failure.
-In the case of the ``tot`` test case, this is presented for the full data set.
-For the ``SNR`` test case, this is presented for each bin of data, and the test case is considered ``FAILED`` if the test fails for any individual bin that has sufficient data in it to run the test (i.e. bins are ignored if they have no objects in them).
+For this test, these details include the difference in quadrupole statistics between reference and broad-band PSF models, approximate quantities, and their scatter (around zero by construction).

 Example
 -------